geipette/metrics-datadog/README.md

         apiKey: <apiKey>
         connectTimeout: <duration>          # Optional.
 Default is 5 seconds
         socketTimeout: <duration>           # Optional.
 Default is 5 seconds
+        useSystemProxy: <true/false>        # Optional.
+Default false.
+Uses system property "http.proxyHost" and "http.ProxyPort"
+        proxyHost: <proxyHost>              # Optional.
+Only used when useSystemProxy is false
+        proxyPort: <proxyPort>              # Optional.
+Only used when useSystemProxy is false
 ~~~

 UDP Transport: